 Electricity Human Resources Canada’s (EHRC’s) 2017 Labour Market Information (LMI) study found that the representation of younger workers (under 25 years) within the electricity sector (5%) is lower than the reported general workforce in 2016 (14%).
 It is also found that by 2022, the industry will need to recruit 20,578 new employees.
 In order to meet this demand, it is necessary to draw more young people into the industry.

-EHRC’s Green Jobs Program supports companies providing youth (15-30) with green work experience (via internships and on-the-job training) in science, technology, engineering and mathematics (STEM) positions with subsidies up to $20,000.
-Placements must be a minimum of six months and ending by March 31, 2020.Learn More
+EHRC’s Green Jobs Program supports companies providing youth (15-30) with green work experience (via internships and on-the-job training) in science, technology, engineering and mathematics (STEM) positions or positions relating to the environment and natural resources with subsidies up to $30,000.
+Placements must be a minimum of four months and ending by March 31, 2021.